maxmatical/ml-cheatsheet/README.md

 ### NN Categorical embedding with high cardinality variable

-- Don't want to have too many `cat_vars` with high cardinality, will take up lots of parameters in embedding layer
+- Don't want to have too many `cat_vars` with high cardinality, will take up lots of parameters in embedding layer (since each level needs its own embedding layer)
 - Use RF to see if you can remove any of those vars without degreading performance

 ### General Procedure